raballew/kne-on-ocp/README.md

 * `$KUBECONFIG` - List of paths to configuration files used to configure access to a cluster

+## Limitations

+IXIA traffic generation as described in the [KNE examples][kne-examples] does not seem to work on OpenShift as IXIA requires additional privileges and seem to have problems handling arbitrary UID which are enforced on OpenShift.

 [kne]: https://github.com/openconfig/kne
 [kne-docs]: https://github.com/openconfig/kne/blob/main/docs/setup.md
 [okd-docs]: https://docs.okd.io/